Frequently Asked Questions

 Secondary use of biospecimens by a researcher from the original study group will follow the same guidelines and procedures as other researchers.

-Can non-U.S. investigators apply to use biospecimens and data from the AgingResearchBiobank?
+Can non-U.S. investigators apply to use biospecimens and data (including images) from the AgingResearchBiobank?

-Yes.
-In general, all applications will be judged without regard to the geographical location of the applicant, although it is conceivable that there will be certain biospecimens collected in specific studies that are restricted to U.S. investigators by the terms of the study or of the participant's consent.
-At this time, there are no such biospecimens.
+The request requirements are currently the same as for US applicants.
+Although it is conceivable that there will be certain biospecimens and data (include images) collected in specific studies that are restricted to U.S. investigators by the terms of the study or of the participant's consent.
+At this time, there are no such studies.

-Can commercial organizations apply to use biospecimens and data from the AgingResearchBiobank?
+Can commercial organizations apply to use biospecimens and data (including images) from the AgingResearchBiobank?

 Yes.
-The data and biospecimen request process is open to all organizations interested in using biospecimens or data for research, although it is conceivable that there will be certain biospecimens collected in specific studies that are restricted from commercial use by the terms of the study or of the participant's consent.
+The request process is open to all organizations interested in using biospecimens or data (including images) for research, although it is conceivable that there will be certain materials collected in specific studies that are restricted from commercial use by the terms of the study or of the participant's consent.

 Are there special provisions for biospecimens collected by international consortia?

-For biospecimens collected by international consortia, applications for use of biospecimens and data will be considered regardless of the geographical location of the applicant institution or researcher.
+For biospecimens collected by international consortia, applications for use of biospecimens and data (including images) will be considered regardless of the geographical location of the applicant institution or researcher, currently subject to the exclusions in NOT-OD-25-083.

 Cost for Access